Why The Four Colours Is Important For Emotional Intelligence

 So what do the colours mean?

 ⚡ Red behaviour enjoys being around other people, likes to be involved in the action, and wants things done now.
-Red is a blend of Extraversion and Thinking, and are direct, confident and focused on results - and can become impatient if things are moving too slowly.
+Red behaviour is a blend of Extraversion and Thinking, and can be direct, confident and focused on results but can also become impatient if things are moving too slowly.
+If your manager shows Red behaviour, keep your communication clear, concise and focused on the end goal.
+They will appreciate action and progress without too much delay.

-LearnLing’s workshops cover the key elements required for teams and leaders to be successful - self-awareness and self-regulation, identifying preferences in others, and how to adapt your natural communication style to build strong, effective relationships.
+LearnLing’s workshops cover the key elements required for teams and leaders to be successful and thrive in their role: self-awareness and self-regulation, identifying preferences in others and how to adapt your natural communication style to build strong, effective relationships.